-In March 2020, 88 percent of online shopping orders were abandoned, with the automotive industry having the highest cart abandonment rates at 97 percent.
+In June 2022, 88 percent of online shopping orders were abandoned, with the cruise industry having the highest cart abandonment rates at 98 percent.

 Now that you’re having a panic attack (deep breaths), let’s talk about what you can do to eliminate a big chunk of that lost revenue.
 You can send them back to their cart to complete their purchases with an email marketing campaign using engaging abandoned cart subject lines.

 Maybe you’re thinking, “My sales funnels are great.”
 And that might be true.
 But, with cart abandonment, you’re losing revenue from people leaving your site before they finish a purchase.
 So, start recovering some of that revenue with abandoned cart email campaigns.
 Why an email campaign?
 Well, abandoned cart emails are the No. 1 way to encourage shoppers to complete their purchases.
 No worries: We’ll walk you through all of the steps to crafting a winning subject line to bring them back to their carts.

 - How long should abandoned cart subject lines be

 - How and why to test your subject lines for the best results

 - 160+ examples of abandoned cart subject lines